act-now-coalition/covid-data-model/api/docs/docs/migration.md

 :::note

-The existing API will be maintained for some time, but we will stop updating at some point in the future.
+The existing API is now deprecated.
+We will continue to update v1 endpoints until 10/5 and will remove access to v1 data on 10/26.

+If you have any questions, please don't hesitate to reach out at <api@covidactnow.org>.

 :::